FuelLabs/fuel-indexer/docs/src/reference-guide/components/assets/module.md

 # WASM Modules

 WebAssembly (WASM) modules are compiled binaries that are registered into a Fuel indexer at runtime.
-The WASM bytes are read in by the indexer and _executors_ are created which will implement blocking calls the to the WASM runtime.
+The WASM bytes are read in by the indexer and _executors_ are created which will implement blocking calls to the WASM runtime.

 The WASM module is generated based on your manifest, schema, and your `lib.rs` file.